 64% of campers look forward to their weekend escapes and short breaks to recharge their batteries and spend quality time together with extended family and friends.

-This year, we’ve set out to explore the benefits of sharing experiences, skills and creating magical moments with family and friends.
+We conducted the research with the aim to explore the benefits of sharing experiences, skills and creating magical moments with family and friends.
 Our findings further illustrate the importance of camping and caravanning in bringing friends and family together – showing once again that camping is the real Social Network.

-For 2017, we’ve polled 1000 campers and 1000 non-campers on their attitudes towards camping.
+We polled 1000 campers and 1000 non-campers on their attitudes towards camping.
 We also opened up the survey to Club members, with more than 300 responses.

 Here's what we discovered: